s4002155/CCS_Blog/posts/week12_HW.md

 # Final code
 <iframe src="https://editor.p5js.org/s4002155/full/IrBmPhp3y" width="100%" height="810px"></iframe>

 _It can run through the **http://localhost:3000** link, but there is a problem that you have to have the file on the computer to run it and run it through the terminal.
-The real-time drawing feature doesn't work, but I'll attach the p5.js file on the blog so you can experience the code._
+The real-time drawing feature doesn't work, but I'll embed the p5.js on the blog so you can experience the code._

 ### index.html
 ```html